themosis/documentation/views.md

 Template engines
 ----------------

 As described in the introduction, the Themosis framework comes with 2 great template engines: Blade and Twig.
-We recommend you to stick with one template engine per theme and per plugin.
+We recommend you to stick with one template engine per project.

 We have a guide for each template engine covering their basics and specific features added by the Themosis framework: